 Nevada Waterfalls are about as unlikely as they come.
-After all, this state is said to be the driest in the United States, which isn’t all that surprising considering that the state is dominated by the Great Basin (once part of the sea floor and then once a mighty salt lake later in its history) that includes parts of Southern Idaho as well as trips to the state.
+After all, this state is said to be the driest in the United States, which isn’t all that surprising considering that the state is dominated by the Great Basin (once part of the sea floor and then once a mighty salt lake later in its history).

+So it can be a valuable resource for your own research on pursuing waterfall hikes or trails as well as trips to the state.
 Nonetheless, beggars can’t be choosers in a state where decent waterfalls were about as rare as winning a big jackpot while gambling in Vegas.
 Obviously, we’re keen on timing and making a visit to the state in the hopes of seeing more than just the small sampling of waterfalls we’ve gotten so far, but we recognize that this is really an exercise in patience and a little luck.

-No users have submitted a waterfall writeup
+No users have made a comment on this page

 Share your thoughts about what you’ve read on this page